cody-w/electric-sector-wildfire/README.md

 ### Miscellaneous functions

 The next script is [1 misc_functions](https://github.com/cody-w/electric-sector-wildfire/blob/main/code/1%20misc_functions.R).
+This script defines miscellaneous functions for regression formatting and confidence intervals.
+It also provides a crosswalk for CALFIRE regions to counties.

+### Initiate spatial data

+The next script [1 iniate_spatial_boundaries]